leog/epsilon/README.md

 2. Open a browser and navigate to http://127.0.0.1

 ## Running Tests
-- To run the Jasmine unit test suite in terminal, use `grunt jasmine`
+- To run the Jasmine unit test suite in terminal, use `grunt test`
 - To run Jasmine unit test suite in the browser (for better debugging)
      1. Ensure that the test server is running: `grunt connect:test:keepalive`
      2. Open a browser and navigate to http://127.0.0.1:8888/_SpecRunner.html